noubre/bare-expo/memory-bank/progress.md

 **Known Issues:**
 - No critical known issues at this moment, but further testing is required to confirm the stability of the JSON parsing fix, the crypto polyfill, and overall application functionality.
+- The expandable "thought" button feature is new and may require further UI/UX refinements based on user feedback.